What is the Watsonville Area Water Recycling Project?

 Why is the project needed?

-The Watsonville plant is a key part of the PVWMA’s long-term plan to meet the water needs of our region.
+The Watsonville plant is a key part of the PV Water’s long-term plan to meet the water needs of our region.
 Recycled water is a constant and reliable supply that is available year after year regardless of weather conditions.
-In addition, California’s ongoing drought emergency requires us to use every tool at our disposal to effectively manage our water resources.
+In addition, California’s ongoing drought requires us to use every tool at our disposal to effectively manage our water resources.
 Recycling is a cost-effective way to maximize local resources before turning to other supplemental sources.

-How does water recycling slow seawater intrusion?
+How does recycling water slow seawater intrusion?

 Besides slowing seawater intrusion, what are other benefits of water recycling?

 Water recycling protects the environment because almost all of the byproducts can be used for irrigation and electricity generation, and any residual solids can be converted to biosolids for use as soil amendments.
-In addition, because the recycled water is used for crops, plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.
+In addition, recycled water is used for crops, these plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.

 Is recycled water safe for use on crops?